opensourcedesign/opensourcedesign.github.io/content/jobs/2025-03-07-ux-designer-needed-to-create-design-system-material-3-or-alternatives.md

   - Henrik Allberg(founder) <henrik@thexorb.com>
   - "https://www.linkedin.com/company/the-x-orb-ab/\r\nhttps://thexorb.com"
 github_handle: 'https://github.com/TheXOrb'
-tags: 'UXdesign, DesignSystem, Material3, IoT, innovation, Penpot'
+tags: [uxdesign, designsystem, material3, iot, innovation, penpot]
 date: '2025-03-07T13:23:00.196Z'
 ---
 The X ORB AB is an innovative company focused on realizing groundbreaking semiconductor projects in 5G, IoT, and blockchain technology.
 We are seeking a dedicated and creative UX designer to help us develop a Design System, initially based on Google Material 3, but open to exploring other suitable options.
 This is a unique opportunity to shape our visual identity and create a world-class user experience.